voronianski/dookie-css/examples/static-server/README.md

 nodemon --legacy-watch --watch public -e styl server.js
 ```

-go to to ``localhost:8080`` in your browser, you will see dookie landing page here with tiny css clouds :)
+go to to ``localhost:8080`` in your browser, you will see dookie landing page with tiny css clouds :)